 From Capitalism To Human and Environmental Health

 After taking a full season off, I realized I am incredibly drawn to farming vegetables and livestock, it is in my blood, despite my status as a first generation farmer.
 However, I no longer wish to design a marketing, packaging and production system based on non-renewable consumables and far away affluence.
-It feels like my time to step up and help the many others who see these deep rooted problems in our food sysyem.
-It's my time to participate in it's transformation.
+It feels like my time to step up and help the many others who see these deep rooted problems in our food system.
+It's my self elected duty to participate in it's transformation.

 Farmer, Kitchen, Eater.